tomheaton/mcjty-website/www/docs/mods/enigma/functions.md

 * `posat(dist)`: See where the current player is looking at and return the position exactly 'dist' units away from the player.
 * `yaw([<position>])`: With no parameter this returns the current 'yaw' rotation angle for the player.
 With a given position this will return that value as if the player was looking at the given position.
 This function is very useful for the 'fxanim rotate' animation command.
 * `pitch([<position>])`: With no parameter this returns the current 'pitch' rotation angle for the player.
 With a given position this will return that value as if the player was looking at the given position.
 This function is very useful for the 'fxanim rotate' animation command.
+* `inv_get(position,slot)`: Get the itemstack in the given slot of the inventory at the given position.
+This can be used to get the itemstack in a chest for example.
+* `inv_getcount(position,slot)`: Get the count of the itemstack in the given slot of the inventory at the given position.
+* `inv_count(position[,<item>])`: Get the number of items in the inventory at the given position.
+If the optional item parameter is given then this will only count the number of items that match the given item.

 ## Lost City Functions